krokedil/krokedil-ecster-pay-v2-for-woocommerce/readme.txt

 == CHANGELOG ==

+= 2020.06.04        - version 2.0.1 =
+* Tweak             - Improved displaying of error message in checkout if wrong API keys are entered in settings.
+* Fix               - Remove current Ecster session and create a new if it has expired.
+Avoids eternal Ecster spinner in checkout.
+* Fix               - Change vatRate for fees to work with new API.
+* Fix               - Rounding fix in fee amount and cart total amount.

 = 2020.05.08        - version 2.0.0 =
 * Tweak             - Major version bump to easier be able to distinguish between EP1 & EP2.